googleapis/google-cloud-java/generation/new_client/README.md

 [this
 section](https://github.com/googleapis/google-cloud-java/blob/main/generation/new_client/README.md#advanced-options)
 for more arguments (it requires to setup a local environment).
-The arguments currently supported by the workflow are:
+The arguments currently supported by the Github Action are:
 - [API short Name (`api_shortname`)](#api-short-name)
 - [Proto path (`proto_path`)](#proto-path)
 - [Name pretty (`name_pretty`)](#name-pretty)